Understanding Einstein’s Special Relativity Physics

 Bar’s line of Simultaneity

-Surprisingly, the answer is no, even though we both agree on the noon departure of her train from Central Station, where we were both located at the moment of her departure.
+Surprisingly, the answer is no, even though we both agree on the noon departure of her own train from Central Station, where we were both located at the moment of her departure.

 Bar’s line of simultaneity for the Central noon train

-To find Bar’s x-axis, we do exactly what we did for Abel’s (my) x-axis.
+To find Bar’s x¯-axis, we do exactly what we did for Abel’s (my) x-axis.

 img_5807-1

-Bar's worldline and x-axis
+Bar's worldline t̅, and x¯-axis

-Bar’s worldline and x-axis
+Bar’s worldline , and -axis

 These points on her world line are shown as B1 and B2, but any two points would do, as long as they are at equal times before and after noon (in Bar’s time) at Central Station.